Mair-E/Milestone-Project-1/README.md

 ## Future features
 A user to be able to create a profile to return to that rememers their details and previous bookings.
+After having spoken to my mentor and reviewing my README.md we have identified that it would be beneficial to break up my comimts into smaller chunks with better descriptions.
+I will ensure to do this in the future.